 New npm Namespace

-The new version of R2WC will live in a new namespace on npm called '@r2wc/react-to-web-component'.
-Internally, it will utilize another package that will be published alongside it—'@r2wc/core'—which contains the meat of the functionality for the new version.
+The new version of R2WC lives in a new namespace on npm called '@r2wc/react-to-web-component' and utilizes another package called '@r2wc/core', which contains the meat of the functionality for the new version.

 Our legacy version will still live in the namespace 'react-to-webcomponent' on npm and will also receive an update to utilize the new core.
 This means that it will also receive TypeScript support, freedom from propType issues, and benefit from the new syncing mechanism between attributes, properties, and props.
 However, to avoid breaking your current codebase, the legacy 'react-to-webcomponent' package will still take React and ReactDOM as parameters.
 See type definition below.